Acipenser, Huso spp.

 Fish Health and Welfare

-Sturgeon can be farmed in enclosed tanks systems.
+Sturgeon is farmed in enclosed land based tank systems.
 This method of aquaculture prevents many of the problems that can be associated with open water systems such as pollution and escapes.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler